Finture/Flowee-BPMS-Docs/content/installation/full/tomcat/manual.md

 # Optional Components

-This section describes how to install optional Camunda 7 dependencies onto a Tomcat server.
+This section describes how to install optional Flowee BPMS dependencies onto a Tomcat server.
 None of these are required to work with the core platform.

 ## Cockpit, Tasklist and Admin

 The following steps are required to deploy the applications:

-1. Download the Camunda 7 web application that contains both applications from our [Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-tomcat/).
+1. Download the Flowee BPMS web application that contains both applications from our [Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-tomcat/).
    Or switch to the private repository for the enterprise version (User and password from license required).
     * For [Tomcat 10](https://artifacts.camunda.com/ui/native/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-tomcat-jakarta/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-tomcat-jakarta-$PLATFORM_VERSION.war`.
     * For [Tomcat 9](https://artifacts.camunda.com/ui/native/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-tomcat/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-tomcat-$PLATFORM_VERSION.war`.